Adrian Kempe Game Preview: Kings vs. Kraken

 Kempe Season Stats Insights

-- In 26 games this season, Kempe has a plus-minus of +12, while averaging 18:31 on the ice per game.
+- In 28 games this season, Kempe has a plus-minus rating of +13, while averaging 18:29 on the ice per game.

-- In nine of 26 games this season, Kempe has scored a goal, but there are no multi-goal efforts on his ledger.
+- Kempe has a goal in nine of 28 contests this season, but no multi-goal games so far.

-- Kempe has an assist in 13 of 26 games this season, with multiple assists on four occasions.
+- Kempe has an assist in 14 of 28 games this year, with multiple assists on four occasions.

-- Kempe's odds on his points over/under carry an implied probability of 61.7% that he hits the over.
+- Kempe's implied probability to go over his point total is 62.5% based on the odds.

-- Given his moneyline odds, Kempe has an implied probability of 40.8% of going over his assist prop bet.
+- The implied probability of Kempe going over his assist prop bet, based on the odds, is 43.5%.

 Sign up for Underdog fantasy today.